-The number of households supported with special needs represents the number of households supported with NYS HOPWA with short term rental, mortgage, or utility assistance, tenant based rental assistance and facility-based housing assistance in permanent supported housing or leased units.
-The number of households supported through rental assistance includes 280 households supported with NYS HOPWA through tenant based rental assistance.
+The number of households supported with special needs represents the number of households supported with NYS HOPWA with short term rental, mortgage, or utility assistance, tenant based rental assistance and facility based housing assistance in permanent supported housing or leased units.
+The number of households supported through rental assistance includes 275 households supported with NYS HOPWA through tenant based rental assistance.
+STEHP funds will support 7,000 households with rental assistance for homeless and at-risk of homelessness households.